Changissnz/selfinterest/README.md

 knowing what artificial axioms (the norms) to practice, and the stranger just so happens to have bad intentions.
-This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative evidence that acceptance of strangers is more beneficial than standing by those people familiar, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in a historical legend somewhat similar to this biblical story, brother Romulus killed Remus to establish Rome.
+This example is one on a particular stranger, not strangers in general, since there is plenty of counter-argumentative evidence that acceptance of strangers can be more beneficial than standing by those people familiar, such as a citizen of a nation that would rather rob or kill their fellow citizens than a foreigner, the biblical story of brothers Abel and Cain where one died by the other's hand, and in a historical legend somewhat similar to this biblical story, brother Romulus killing Remus to establish Rome.
 On the matter of knowing principle, games involving decisions and outcomes would be conducted with much doubt when one side does not have artificial axioms to believe in about the other.
-On a related note, the grandeur of a general statement, such as the previous, on what is to happen, given some circumstances, can always be contradicted without there being specified application, but then there would not be anything striking to state, only that every aspect that can be dualized should be equal throughout in quality.
+On a related note, the grandeur of a general statement, such as the previous on what is to happen given some circumstances, can always be contradicted without there being specified application, but then there would not be anything striking to state, only that every aspect that can be dualized should be equal throughout in quality.